cuiyongbo/hello-world/my_wiki/biology_glossary/biology_terms_01.rst

 | Definition: (in Greek mythology) a fire-breathing femal monster with a lion's head, a goat's body, and a serpent's tail.
 | Definition: any mythical animal with parts taken from various animals.
 | Definition: a thing that is hoped or wished for but in fact is illusory or impossible to achieve.
-| Usage: THe economic sovereignty you claim to defend is a chimera.
+| Usage: the economic sovereignty you claim to defend is a chimera.
 | Definition: (Biology) an organism containing a mixture of genetically different tissues, formed by a processes such as fusion of early embryos, grafting, or mutation.
 | Definition: A DNA molecule with sequences derived from two or more different organisms, formed by laboratory manipulation.
 |